Leeds re-sign versatile England back Hardaker

-Zak Hardaker: Leeds Rhinos re-sign versatile England back until end of season
+Zak Hardaker: Leeds Rhinos re-sign England back until end of season

 Last updated on .From the section Rugby League

-Leeds Rhinos have re-signed England and former Man of Steel full-back Zak Hardaker on a deal until the end of the Super League season.
+Leeds Rhinos have re-signed England back and former Man of Steel full-back Zak Hardaker until the end of the season.

-Hardaker won three Grand Finals at Headingley, as well as two Challenge Cups and the 2015 player of the year.
+He won three Grand Finals, two Challenge Cups and the 2015 player of the year with Leeds.

 "We have had to move quickly," Leeds chief executive Gary Hetherington said.